algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 - add to the output array;
 - free the memory allocated to the chunk;
 - check EOF:
-  - if EOF, indicate the interpretation was succesful;
+  - if EOF, indicates the interpretation was successful;
   - if not EOF, continue the loop;

 ### Diagrams

-Here is a visual representaion of how the intepreter works:
+Here is a visual representation of how the interpreter works:

 ![Interpreter Diagram](/documents/.data/pictures/UML_interpreter.png)